 8. The stakeholders should verify their data in terms of ethics, data protection and privacy, and other general requirements applicable to data in the markets where their product could potentially be used.
 In the context of the 1958 Agreement, such evaluations can be performed in the framework of the complex electronic systems (CEL) Annexes (e.g. Annex 6 to UN Regulation No. 79).

 Black box effect

-9. The stakeholders should implement sufficient human supervision in their processes so that the stakeholders understand the functioning of the software before it is rolled out.
-They should be able to explain all functional and safety relevant aspects of it.]
+9. The stakeholders should implement state of the art supervision in their processes so that the stakeholders understand the functioning of the software before it is rolled out.